 |Brackmann et al, 2001||20||Triggered by supine->sitting||5%||Yes||Positive air-contrast CT or MRI, ABR not helpful|

 |Huffner et al, 2008||32||Brief attacks||50%||At rest||ENG, HV induced nystagmus, CISS MRI 95%|

-We advise extreme caution.
+We advise extreme caution when this option is offered for a diagnosis of MVC.
 Logically, only treatments that affect the nerve proximal to the site of irritation seem likely to work.
-In other words, transtympanic gentamicin treatment and a simple labyrinthectomy seem unlikely to be effective.
+In other words, transtympanic gentamicin treatment and a simple labyrinthectomy seem very unlikely to be effective.
 Vestibular nerve section seems overly aggressive in as much as the diagnosis is so difficult and the disability of nerve section is relatively high.

 Sporadic reports continue to be published concerning good results of decompression surgery, (e.g. Bernard-Demanze et al , 2015; Borghei-Razavi et al, 2014; Zhang et al, 2012).
 These in our opinion carry little weight due to the bias that exists for publishing good results.
 Yap et al (2008), after reviewing all published studies on MVC at that time, noted that "No standardised outcome measures were used and all studies rely on patient subjective assessment of surgical outcome."

 The decompression surgery (e.g. Brackmann et al, 2001 as well as multiple authors in the table above) is risky as it involves a neurosurgical approach to the brainstem area.
 Because the diagnostic criteria at the moment require response to medication, surgery seems reasonable only as a last resort in individuals who develop medication intolerance, and in whom all other reasonable alternatives have been excluded.
 In other words, they should have first responded to mediation (such as an anticonvulsant).